 Laura LeBoutillier is an internet sensation.
 And in the gardening world, that's saying something!
-In the three years since she and her videographer/husband Aaron started making Garden Answer advice videos, Laura has collected a social media following of more than 3.3 million people.
+In the five years since she and her videographer/husband Aaron started making Garden Answer advice videos, Laura has collected a social media following of more than 3.6 million people.

 To watch her videos, you'd think Laura spends most of her time in the garden.
 And by most standards, she probably does.
 But it may come as a surprise that she does have other hobbies, like knitting (in the winter) and playing music.
 "I actually play the piano almost every day.
 I've played since I was four," says Laura.
 "I was trained classically for seventeen years."
 Her go-to composer is Brahms.

 But back to the garden!

 What is the first vegetable you grew yourself?